Holiday Farm Fire

 There are temporary power options available for those who have lost their home and are beginning rebuilding efforts.
 For those ready to start the rebuilding process, we ask that you review our new construction guide and electric service & guidelines booklet before you begin any work.
 Please see the Electric Service FAQ below to answer any questions you may have.
-If you are using a backup generator, we urge you to follow the manufacturer’s instructions of your generator carefully.
+If you are using a backup generator, we urge you to follow the manufacturer’s instructions for your generator carefully.
 We’ve provided some safety tips here and encourage you to review them.

 Lane Electric is also fully committed to understanding the cause of the fire, which is currently under investigation.
 We are cooperating with federal and state authorities and are unaware that any of our assets contributed to the cause of the fire at this time.
 A thorough investigation will take time and patience.

 We appreciate our members’ patience and support as we work towards rebuilding our community.
 As always, please stay safe and do not approach down power lines.
 Always assume they are energized.